Last Updated on September 28, 2020 by Facundo

-This is a question I asked myself a long time ago and I assume that many of you have the same question now, so, I did a lot of research on the matter and I intend on sharing what I found out!
+This is a question I asked myself a long time ago and I assume that many of you have the same question now, so, I did a lot of research on the matter and I intend on sharing what I found out with you here!

-Microphones usually have low output, or in other words, a low signal, which means that in order to be able to record properly you will need a preamp to boost their signal to a level that is suitable for recording, otherwise known as “Line Level”.
+Microphones usually have a low output signal, which means that in order to be able to record properly you will need a preamp to boost their signal to a level that is suitable for recording, otherwise known as “Line Level”.

 What is a Mic preamp?